Skip to main content

 -m "Check if chore task was completed.
 Gentle nudge if not."

-Each chain step can call follow_up_chain(minutes_from_now=N) to schedule the next step, or simply end the chain by not calling it.
+Chain steps can call follow_up_chain(minutes_from_now=N) to schedule the next step, or end the chain by not calling it.
+Single reminders (no --max-chain) fire once and self-remove.

 Patterns worth noting